ISA or pension – which should I take first?

 Please note that these calculations do not take into account investment growth, charges or inflation.

 Andrea retires at age 60 with £245,000 in an ISA and £950,000 in a personal pension.
 Andrea wants to be able to spend £35,000 a year in retirement.
 She plans to make tax-free withdrawals from her ISA until it runs out at age 67, after which she will draw her state pension and start accessing her personal pension.
-Andrea won’t pay any income tax in the first seven years of retirement, but between the ages of 67 and 74, she’ll pay almost £27,000 in tax.
+Andrea won’t pay any income tax in the first seven years of retirement, but between the ages of 67 and 74, she’ll pay over £27,000 in tax.

 Original situation